 Over the past

-decade, Shia LaBeouf’s legal troubles -- from arrests
+decade, Shia LaBeouf’s legal troubles -- from arrests to plagiarism -- have

 nearly outshined his acting career.
 But like many troubled actors before, the